Indian Mounds Park

 Issues at Mounds Park

 Historically, bluffs at Indian Mounds Park would have been a dry prairie or oak savanna landscape, prone to occasional wildfires that would restore nutrients to the soil and allow native plant species to regenerate.
 As St. Paul grew, fire suppression, soil degradation, and recreational use caused the park became overgrown with invasive species.
-These aggressive species out-compete native plants but provide little value as food or habitat to insects, birds and wildlife.
+These invasive species outcompete native plants but provide little value as food or habitat to insects, birds and wildlife.

 Specific plants that affect the ecosystem of Mounds Park include buckthorn, burdock, and garlic mustard.